-By Soulskill from Slashdot's or-one-kilo-library-of-congress department
+By Soulskill from Slashdot's spice-must-flow department

-By Soulskill from Slashdot's get-'em-good department
+By Soulskill from Slashdot's or-they-could-just-ask-the-NSA department

-By Soulskill from Slashdot's responsible-disclosure-irresponsible-support department
+By timothy from Slashdot's waiting-for-it-to-hit-goodwill department

 Tackhead writes "E3 is turning into Bizarro World this year.
 Sony has not only promised that the PS4 will support used games without an online connection, they trolled the Xbox folks hard with this Official PlayStation Used Game Instructional Video.
 Compounding the silliness, and hot on the heels of the political firestorm surrounding Donglegate, Microsoft went for rape jokes during their Xbox presentation."